Chart Color Schemes

 Benowa's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Benowa with very low prevalence of common health conditions across all age groups.
+Analysis shows Benowa's health metrics are strong with low prevalence of common conditions across all ages.

 Frequently Asked Questions - Health